clalil/slowfood-june-2019_team-1/README.md

 ![](./app/assets/images/readme.png)

 ## The code
-This repository contains my team's solution to the Slow Food Challenge, which was a one week challenge using Ruby on Rails as well as the Gems Devise and Cartify.
+This repository contains our team's solution to the Slow Food Challenge; a web-based application that allows customers to order their food for home delivery, or for pick up from the restaurant.
+This was a one week challenge using Ruby on Rails as well as the Gems Devise and Cartify.
 ## Getting started
 ### Dependencies
 * Rails v.
 5.2.0